TheLonelyGhost/dotfiles/README.md

 }
 ```

-This directory is handy for combining dotfiles from multiple teams; one team
-can add the `virtualenv` file, another `keybindings`, and a third `chpwd`.
+This directory is handy for combining dotfiles from multiple teams; one team can add the `virtualenv` file, another `keybindings`, and a third `chpwd`.

-The `~/.zshrc.local` is loaded after `~/.zsh/configs`.
+While there is a `~/.zshrc.local` file that is observed, it is deprecated and loaded after `~/.zsh/configs`.
+Instead, sync a file per group of settings into the `~/.zsh/config/` directory.

 NeoVim Configurations
 ---------------------

-Similarly to the `zsh` configuration directory as described above, neovim
-automatically loads all files in the `~/.config/nvim/plugin` directory.
-This does
-not have the same `pre` or `post` subdirectory support that our `zshrc` has.
+Similarly to the `zsh` configuration directory as described above, neovim automatically loads all files in the `~/.config/nvim/plugin` directory.
+This does not have the same `pre` or `post` subdirectory support that our `zshrc` has.

 This is an example `~/.config/nvim/plugin/c.vim`.
-It is loaded every time vim starts,
-regardless of the file name:
+It is loaded every time vim starts, regardless of the file name:

 ```vim
 # Indent C programs according to BSD style(9)
 set cinoptions=:0,t0,+4,(4
 autocmd BufNewFile,BufRead *.[ch] setlocal sw=0 ts=8 noet
 ```

+For any customizations you would put in your `vimrc` (or `init.vim` for NeoVim), instead sync them to the `~/.config/nvim/plugin/` directory as one file per grouping of settings

 What's in it?
 -------------